Machine-learned interatomic potential for titanium carbide MXenes: Application to ion irradiation simulations: Results and discussion

 The first validation results for the ML potential are shown in Figure~\ref{fig:ev}, where the energy of Ti$_{n+1}$C$_n$ MXenes as functions of lattice constant are compared between the tabGAP, the Tersoff potential~\cite{plummer_bondorder_2022}, and DFT.
 Atom positions are fully optimised for every data point.
 Figure~\ref{fig:ev} shows that the ABC stacking is favoured for all thicknesses and methods and that the global minimum is shifted towards longer lattice parameters and lower energy as the MXene thickness increases.
 It is also clear that the tabGAP is quantitively more accurate than Tersoff, even though the latter also reproduces all trends qualitatively correctly.

 Table~\ref{tab:props} lists the in-plane lattice constants and monovacancy formation energies for all nonequivalent lattice sites of Ti$_{n+1}$C$_n$ up to $n=3$.
 Overall, the lattice constants and vacancy formation energies are in good agreement between DFT and tabGAP.
 The Tersoff potential reproduces the vacancy formation energies quite well but underestimates the lattice constants.
+Table~\ref{tab:props} also shows the effect of magnetism on the lattice constant and vacancy energetics for \ce{Ti2C} in brackets.
+The vacancy formation energies are different by only a few percent in spin-polarised DFT calculations.

 In Figure~\ref{fig:shear}, energy profiles for various Ti and C monolayer shearing modes in Ti$_2$C are shown and compared between tabGAP, Tersoff, and DFT.
 The energies are given as stacking fault energies, i.e. energy differences divided by the monolayer (shear plane) area.
 Atoms are relaxed in the surface normal direction.
 These calculations serve as good validation tests of the ML potential and demonstrates the theoretical shear strength of the Ti$_2$C MXene.
 Figure~\ref{fig:shear} reveals that the tabGAP very accurately reproduces the DFT stacking fault profiles.
 The Tersoff potential is accurate for the magnitudes of the saddle points, but the profiles are not smooth and contain false local maxima and minima.
 We found that these are consequences of the short and relatively abrupt interaction cutoff, which is quite typical for Tersoff potentials and produces the unphysical features in Figure~\ref{fig:shear} when atoms enter and exit the interaction range.